-The create method creates a new object with a specified prototype.
-When the static create method is called, the following steps are taken:
+The create function creates a new object with a specified prototype.
+When the create function is called, the following steps are taken:

-1. If Type(O) is not Object throw a TypeError exception.

-2. Create a new object as if by the expression new Object() where Object is the standard builtin constructor with that name
+- If Type(O) is not Object throw a TypeError exception. - Let obj be the result of creating a new object as if by the expression new Object() where Object is the standard built-in constructor with that name - Set the [[Prototype]] internal property of obj to O.

-3. Call the standard built-in function Object.defineProperties with arguments Result(2) and
+Add own properties to obj as if by calling the standard built-in function Object.defineProperties with arguments obj and Properties.

-Properties.